Imanm02/AutoZipper/README.md

 - **Full Directory Compression**: Capable of traversing through a directory and zipping all files, maintaining the original folder structure.
 - **Optimized for Large File Collections**: Built to handle directories with a large number of files without compromising on efficiency or speed.
 - **Customizable Size Limit**: Users can easily modify the maximum allowed size for each zip archive.
+- **Progress Bar**: Using the `tqdm` library, the script provides a real-time progress bar in the console, allowing users to track the zipping process visually.
+- **Robust Error Handling**: The script incorporates robust error handling, including checking for:
+  - Existence of the source directory
+  - Adequate free disk space in the output directory

 ## Code Walkthrough